defano/wyldcard/README.md

 _This guide describes HyperTalk as implemented by WyldCard; an attempt has been made to note the difference wherever a language feature provided by WyldCard differs from HyperCard._

 WyldCard lets users create and interact with a document called a _stack_.
-Like a deck of PowerPoint slides, a stack represents a navigable list of _cards_.
-Each card may contain graphics and interactive user interface elements (like buttons and text fields) appearing on two layers: a _foreground layer_ (sometimes called the _card layer_) that's drawn atop the _background layer_.
-Each card has its own unique foreground, but a background may be shared between cards in the stack.
+Like a deck of PowerPoint slides, a stack represents a navigable list of _cards_ containing graphics and interactive user interface elements (like buttons and text fields, called _parts_ or _objects_).
+The contents of a card appears on two layers, a card-unique _foreground_ overlaying a _background_, which may be shared between cards.

-HyperCard's native language is called _HyperTalk_, and programs written in this language are called _scripts_.
-Scripts are applied to user interface elements like buttons and fields (known as _parts_ or _objects_) and describe the actions that should be taken when a user interacts with them.
-A script might describe what should happen when a user clicks a button, chooses an item from a menu, or simply moves the mouse.
+HyperCard's native language is called _HyperTalk_ and programs written in this language are known as _scripts_.
+Scripts are applied to user interface elements and describe the actions that should be taken when a user interacts with them.
+A script might describe what should happen when a user clicks a button, chooses an item from a menu, or simply moves the mouse across the surface of the card.

-HyperTalk scripts respond to _messages_ that HyperCard sends to parts when a user interacts with them.
-These messages describe the nature of the interaction.
-A HyperTalk script is comprised of _handlers_ that execute when a message of the same name is received by the part containing the script.
+As a user interacts with a stack's parts, HyperCard sends _messages_ to them describing the nature of the interaction.
+Stack authors can associate actions to parts by attaching a HyperTalk script having a _handler_ for each desired interaction.

 For example, HyperCard sends the `mouseDoubleClick` message to a part when the user double-clicks it with the mouse.
-If that part contains a script containing an `on mouseDoubleClick` handler then the body of that handler will be executed.
-Scripts can send and respond to messages of their own creation, too (essentially a subroutine).
-When a message is sent to a part that has no handler to address it, the unhandled message is forwarded to other parts in its _message passing order_.
-For example, a `mouseDown` message that's ignored by a button will be passed to the card on which the button appears, then to its background, and finally to its stack.
+If the script of the double-clicked part contains a handler for this message, it will be executed each time the part is double-clicked.
+Scripts can also send and respond to messages of their own invention, too.

+When a message is sent to a part that has no handler to address it, the unhandled message is forwarded to other parts in the _message passing order_.
+For example, a `mouseDown` message that's ignored by a button will be passed to the card on which the button appears, then to the card's background, and finally to its stack.

 A simple script to prompt the user to enter their name then greet them might look like: